-Hello and welcome back to ”A phrase a week”.
-In this week’s post I’ll be looking at dress, get dressed, dress up, dress yourself, and put on.
+Hello!
+Today I’ll be looking at dress, get dressed, dress up, dress yourself, and put on.

 If you dress (slightly formal) or get dressed (more informal) you put on all your clothes.
 But you usually use put on if you are talking about just one piece of clothing or things like glasses or jewellery.
 Here are some examples: It’s ten o’ clock – time to get dressed!
 We had to wash and dress in a freezing bathroom.
 OK, you can put your shirt back on.